We all want to have a bit of fun in our lives. Staying at home to keep safe isn’t really that much fun.

 The best method is to use an Activities Risk Assessment template.

-You may have a template that you use in your organisation – if not, check out the example of a completed Activities Risk Assessment under our Management and Planning resources page.
-You can also download your own copy of a blank Risk Assessment template to use in your organisation by clicking the button:
+You may have a template that you use in your organisation – if not, you can download your own copy of a blank Risk Assessment template to use in your organisation by filling in your details at the bottom of the post.

 The idea of a formal activities risk assessment is to consider all aspects of the activity; the location and any external impacts, clients attending the activity along with the activity itself.
 In reviewing the activity in this way, you are seeking to identify any hazards and their accompanying risks.